 The site's public open space provision is positioned at its East Road entrance where it will be visible, inviting and accessible to the public at this arrival point to the East Wall area.
 All dwellings at ground floor level should have own-door access.
-Given the scale of this site, it is appropriate that a masterplan be prepared for the entire area, to address the above matters in addition to planned phasing.
+Given the scale of this site, a masterplan shall be prepared for the entire area, to address the above matters in addition to planned phasing.